fciaf420/solana-token-listener/README.md

 You can edit these settings through the bot menu:
 1. API_ID: Your Telegram API ID
 2. API_HASH: Your Telegram API Hash
-3. TARGET_CHAT: Destination for found tokens (@username or -100xxxxx format)
+3. TARGET_CHAT: Destination for found tokens (channel username or -100xxxxx format)
 4. DEBUG: Enable/disable debug mode

 ## Troubleshooting